John Butler (Ranger): American Revolutionary War

 John Butler returned to service, as a Loyalist, when the American Revolution turned to war in 1775.
 In May 1775, he left for Canada in the company of Daniel Claus, Walter Butler, Hon Yost Schuyler and Joseph Brant, a Mohawk leader.
 On July 7, they reached Fort Oswego and in August, Montreal.
 Butler participated in the defence of Montreal against an attack led by Ethan Allen.
-In November, Guy Carleton, Governor of the Province of Quebec, sent him to Fort Niagara with instructions to keep the Indians neutral.
-His oldest son, Walter Butler served with him, but his wife and other children were detained by the American rebels.
+In November, Guy Carleton, Governor of the Province of Quebec, sent Butler to Fort Niagara with instructions to keep the Iroquois neutral.
+His son, Walter, enlisted as an ensign in the 8th Regiment of Foot, but his wife and other children were detained by the American rebels.

-In March 1776, John Butler sent a party of about 100 allied Indians to Montreal to force the Americans out of Quebec.
-In May 1777, Butler received instructions to use a warrior party of the Six Nations in an attack on New York.
-On June 5 he received instructions to send as many Indians as he could to Fort Oswego for an attack on Fort Stanwix as a part of the Saratoga Campaign.
-Butler persuaded about 350 Seneca warriors to participate, and was appointed second in command of the Indians under Daniel Claus.
+In March 1776, John Butler sent a party of about 100 allied warriors to Montreal to force the Americans out of Quebec.
+In May 1777, he received instructions to bring as many Iroquois warriors as he could to Fort Oswego for an attack on Fort Stanwix as a part of the Saratoga Campaign.
+Butler persuaded about 350 Seneca and Cayuga warriors to participate, and was appointed second-in-command of the Indigenous forces under Daniel Claus.

 Butler successfully coordinated the ambush of rebel militia and Oneida warriors at the Battle of Oriskany.
 As a result he was commissioned a Major and given authority to raise his own regiment, which became known as Butler's Rangers, initially with a strength of eight companies.
-He travelled back to Fort Niagara, and completed recruiting the first company in December.
+He returned to Fort Niagara, and completed recruiting the first company in December.

-In July 1778, Butler led his rangers and Iroquois allies at the Battle of Wyoming, in which he defeated Lieutenant Colonel Zebulon Butler's militia and Continentals and captured Forty Fort.
+In July 1778, Butler led his Rangers and Indigenous allies at the Battle of Wyoming, in which he defeated Lieutenant-Colonel Zebulon Butler's militia and Continentals and captured Forty Fort.
 Later, the battle was referred to as the "Wyoming Massacre" because of the many Patriots who were killed and scalped as they fled the battlefield.
 In the days following the battle, homes, barns and mills in the area were looted and burned, however, the inhabitants were not harmed.

 Butler commanded his Rangers from his headquarters at Fort Niagara.
 In 1779, he was defeated at the Battle of Newtown, the only major engagement of the Sullivan Expedition against the Iroquois.
-He was promoted from Major to Lieutenant Colonel in the winter of 1780.
+He was promoted from major to lieutenant colonel in the winter of 1780.

-In 1780, Butler commanded the four companies of Rangers that participated in the large-scale raid on the Schoharie and Mohawk Valleys.
+In 1780, Butler commanded the four companies of Rangers that participated in the large-scale raid on the Schoharie and Mohawk valleys.
 The raid culminated in the inconclusive Battle of Klock's Field on October 19, 1780.
-Later in the war, John Butler's rangers were spread, through frontier outposts, from Niagara to Illinois County, Virginia.
+Later in the war, the Rangers were active from Niagara to Illinois County, Virginia.